Najee Harris Player Prop Bets for NFL Week 9 | Pittsburgh vs. Chicago 11/8/2021

 Recent Performances

-- Over his last three outings, Harris has rushed for 294 yards (98.0 per game) on 73 carries with two touchdowns.
+- Over his last three outings, Harris has rushed for 294 yards on 73 carries (98.0 ypg), with two rushing touchdowns.

 Harris' Pittsburgh Teammates